Swimming with a humpback whale and her baby in Bora Bora was the highlight of possibly the best day of my life. Well, so far.

 Mimi had made reservations at La Villa Mahana a month before we arrived and she was lucky to have gotten it.

 It only has seven tables and reservations are booked up for several months.
 But there had been a cancellation, and she had happened to call at the perfect time.

-La Villa Mahana is still the gold standard by which all meals are compared to.
-Chef Damien is an artist and he created a masterpiece that was the only dinner that could have compared to such a perfect day.
-The atmosphere was cozy and romantic as we shared stories of exciting moments from our day.
-Music by Edith Piaf and Ray Charles eased through the restaurant speakers, as the wine was poured.
-Course after delicious course emerged from the tiny kitchen.
+La Villa Mahana is still the gold standard by which all meals are compared.
+Chef Damien is an artist and he created a masterpiece that was the only dinner that could have lived up to such a perfect day.
+The atmosphere was cozy and romantic as we sipped on champagne.
+We sat in the glow of candlelight sharing our thoughts about the exciting moments from our day.
+Music by Edith Piaf, Andre Bocelli, and Ray Charles eased through the restaurant speakers.
+Course after delicious course emerged from the tiny kitchen and was paired perfectly with the appropriate wine.
 It was nothing short of spectacular.

 When the meal was done, we stood up from the table at the exact moment it began to rain.

 It was a warm refreshing rain and we didn’t try to hide from it.
-It was a perfect romantic moment that Hollywood could only dream of recreating.
-We strolled hand in hand, through the rain, happy and content after such a memorable day.
-A short boat ride later, that took us back to our underwater bungalow, the rain stopped and the day ended with us holding each other under the stars, just the way it started.
+It was a perfect romantic moment that Hollywood can only dream of recreating.
+We strolled hand in hand through the rain making our way back to the dock.
+Happy and content after such a memorable day, our boat arrived and we climbed aboard.
+A short boat ride later we were back to our underwater bungalow, the rain stopped, the clouds cleared, and the day ended with us holding each other under the stars.
+Just the way it started.